jmuss07/Automated-Sign-Language/README.md

 ### **Henry Heisig**

 Hi!
 I'm Henry, a class of 2024 student at Charlottesville High School.
 You can contact me at [hheisig51@charlottesvilleschools.org](mailto:hheisig51@charlottesvilleschools.org) or [henrycheisig+github@gmail.com](mailto:henrycheisig+github@gmail.com), or find my work on [Github](https://github.com/hheisig51)

+## What Mr H needs from us
+### Your project's criteria and constraints
+(Henry needs to do this)
+Criteria:  Specific goals, including what each part will do, and the basic needs (power led, switch, batteries, etc)

+Constraint: THIS IS BIG
+* Time:  Not only the due date (feb 1st is the goal), but you need to break this project into more managable chunks,  What will be done before xmas break?
+* Budget: Good material cost list, but what I need to know is "if we need to purchase materials beyond what the lab supplies, we are OK with spending up to $XX, each, if need be"
+* Safety:   I know you're going to be safe, thats not the point of this.
+I need you to put in writing, your considerations of the possuble and expected risks associated with this project.
+Will there be soldering?  could acrylic break?
+Can this hand hurt you?
+How many volts?
+How can this hurt you??
+* KNOWLEDGE:  You have stated this elsewhere, but move it here and make it crystal clear:  What do you need to learn, in order to be successful at thisn project?

+### A shortlist of possible solutions your team considered.

+#### The solution you picked, and why

+### Design sketches/images captioned and very detailed

+(Josie is taking this)
+You did start this, but are lacking enough detail for how the arm will articulate, and how it will display each letter,